For Hospitals Putting the MX network to work for California hospitals

-Hospital congestion strains your Emergency Departments (ED), adds to overcrowding and wait times, reduces throughput and creates negative patient experience.
+Hospital congestion strains your Emergency Departments (ED), adds to overcrowding and wait times, reduces throughput, and creates a negative patient experience.
 Frequent user patients are responsible for 21 percent to 28 percent of all your hospital’s emergency department visits today but you have no visibility into the services they are receiving outside your system.

 Use Manifest MedEx to take action.
-Proactively identify frequent user patients with chronic health issues across your entire community and more readily identify the patient’s primary care provider so you can help them connect for follow up.
+Proactively identify frequent user patients with chronic health issues across your entire community and more readily identify the patient’s primary care provider so you can help them connect for follow-up.
 Reduce congestion by not waiting on additional diagnostics.
 Instead, have your providers access the patient’s previous lab and imaging results via MX to make rapid care decisions.
 Individual hospitals can save $3.9 million/year in costs by reducing ED congestion according to a study in the

 Western Journal of Emergency Medicine.